All sessions by Mico Pugliares:

 It's a workshop based on non-verbal communication, pauses and silences and pantomime.
 Which are paramount and indispensable to convey truth and credibility to a scene or a character.
 We will work on intentions before encountering words, on expressive silences and pauses as a basic part of acting, and on proxemics in general.
 In particular, we will focus on:

-• the silents as an help to let grow up a scene
+the silence as help to let grow up a scene

 A way to create a character by exploring own’s body